awwx/meteor-mongo-counter/README.md

 being used instead, there would need to be a "sql-counter" package to implement atomic counters in SQL).

-Note that counters are not stored in Meteor documents: this package doesn't increment a field in a document inside of a Meteor collection.
+Note that counters are *not* stored in a Meteor document: this package doesn't increment a field in a document inside of a Meteor collection.
 But when you increment or decrement a counter, you can take the new value of the counter that is returned to you and store that value in a